zyedidia/libmmap/README.md

 The libmmap API supports requests to map pages at any location, or at a fixed location.
 The library works by maintaining two augmented AVL trees, one for free regions and one for allocated regions.
-This makes it easy to support allocation anyhwere, and allocation at a fixed location.
+This makes it easy to support both allocation anyhwere and allocation at a fixed location, and to support tracking/updating information about allocated regions, such as their current protection.

 # API